Geontech/docker-redhawk-swarm/README.md

     $ docker stack ps redhawk

 To have a visual perspective of the Docker Containers and Swarm Nodes, open a web browser and navigate to http://`<ip_address>`:8080/ , using the `<ip_address>` from the Swarm Manager from above.
 You are now ready to implement SDR waveforms in your distributed computing Redhawk application!

+## Stopping the Redhawk application

+To stop the Docker Stack that drives the Redhawk application, execute the following command in the terminal of the Swarm Manager:

+    $ docker stack rm redhawk

+## Stopping the Docker Swarm

+To kill the entire Docker Swarm, execute the following command from the terminal of the Swarm Manager:

+    $ docker swarm leave --force

+To leave the Swarm from a Worker, execute the command above from the terminal of the Swarm Worker without the `--force` switch:

+    $ docker swarm leave

-[Let us know](https://geontech.com/contact-us/) how we can help you with all your Redhawk and SDR needs!
+As always, [let us know](https://geontech.com/contact-us/) how we can help you with all your Redhawk and SDR needs!